gloveboxes/doc-intelligence-docs/docs/30-upload-training-data.md

 ## New patient registration form

 In this workshop, you'll create a _custom template model_ to recognize the fields in the new patient registration form.
-There are six forms in the training set, and each form contains the same fields, five of these forms have been labeled, the sixth form is partially labeled.
+There are six forms in the training set, and each form has the same fields, five of these forms have been labeled, the sixth form is partially labeled.
 As part of this workshop, you'll finish labeling the sixth form.

 This workshop includes a _New Patient Registration Form_ and matching label data you need to upload to an Azure storage container.